This content was last reviewed around March 2025.

 1. Are financial institutions legally permitted to use cloud services?

-Broker-dealers and investment advisers are permitted to use cloud services, although no statute or rule affirmatively confers such permission and no relevant regulator has defined the term "cloud services" or cloud service providers through rulemaking.
-Rather, the record-keeping rules envisage the use of electronic storage providers.
-Regulatory guidance issued by the Securities and Exchange Commission ("SEC") and the Financial Industry Regulatory Authority has accepted that electronic storage providers may include cloud services.
-The SEC proposed 2021 amendments regarding record-keeping rules do not address the cloud directly, although the amendments could update existing rules to be more closely aligned to cloud requirements.
+Broker-dealers and investment advisers are permitted to use cloud services, although no statute or rule affirmatively confers this permission, and no relevant regulator has defined the term "cloud services" or "cloud service providers" through rulemaking.
+Rather, the recordkeeping rules envisage the use of electronic storage providers.
+Regulatory guidance issued by the Securities and Exchange Commission and the Financial Industry Regulatory Authority has accepted that electronic storage providers may include cloud services.

 Entities regulated by the Commodity Futures Trading Commission ("CFTC") may also use cloud services.
-Both the CFTC and National Futures Association contemplated cloud services while recently revising their record-keeping rules; therefore, both accept that CFTC entities will use cloud services.
+Both the CFTC and National Futures Association considered cloud services while recently revising their recordkeeping rules; therefore, both accept that CFTC entities will use cloud services.

-2. Are there any rules which apply to cloud use by financial institutions (e.g., rules regarding outsourcing or the use of cloud services)?
+2. Are there any rules that apply to cloud use by financial institutions (e.g., rules regarding outsourcing or the use of cloud services)?

 The US financial regulatory landscape comprises multiple regulators covering banking, securities, commodities and derivatives, with varying levels of guidance to the institutions they oversee.